akoenig/adhoc/readme.md

 Each last value of the stream will be mapped and passed as `prop` to the component.
 The `streamName` defines the name of the `prop`.
 The HoC will create one dedicated stream for the respective component, but you can define as much stream creators as you want.
 Those stream creators can be seen as "substreams" of the "über-stream".
 The underlying stream foundation is [xstream](https://github.com/staltz/xstream).

+Additionally, your component will also receive a `dispatch` prop, which can be used to dispatch actions.
+Those actions will flow through your stream.
+The signature of this function awaits a [Flux Standard Action](https://github.com/acdlite/flux-standard-action): `dispatch({type: String, payload: any})`

 ## License

 MIT © [André König](http://andrekoenig.de)